ground-creative/openvoice-docker/README.md

 &emsp;You can find out which version is supported by your driver in one of the following ways:

-* With cuda installed
+* With CUDA installed
 ```
 nvcc --version
 ```

-* Without cuda you can look at the driver version on your system and check compatibility from here<br />
+* Without CUDA you can look at the driver version on your system and check compatibility from here<br />
 https://docs.nvidia.com/deploy/cuda-compatibility/index.html

 4) Change environment variables in env.sample file and rename it to .env

-* Remember to add the correct cuda image in the env file.
+* Remember to add the correct CUDA image in the env file.
 Ex: DOCKER_IMAGE=nvidia/cuda:12.5.0-devel-ubuntu22.04

 * You can remove the link to the api from the env file if you jut want to install OpenVoice